 Click to find realtors in Grand Valley

-Related Article: Investment Property Realtor: 5 Essentials to Look for in Grand Valley
+Related Article: Grand Valley Investment Property Realtors, 5 Essentials to Look For

 Selling my First Home in Grand Valley: 12 Things to Discuss with Your Agent

 If you are downsizing to a smaller home or selling your first home in Grand Valley, Ontario for cash in this unstable housing market, there are many things you need to discuss with your agent.
 These 12 topics should be covered in detail before putting your home on the open market.

 Price: You’ll want to set a price that will net you the most amount of money after commissions and other fees are paid.
 But don’t go too high or your home may sit on the market for months.